Marital Fraud & Hidden Assets

 - a lack of transparency with respect to financial decisions; or

 - sudden changes in their spending habits and behaviour;

 It can be difficult to identify how much your spouse earns from a family business or a professional corporation.
 The best option is to hire a financial expert to review personal and company records.
 They can identify assets that could be concealed, such as investments, expense accounts, and other stock options.

 Hiding assets from a partner is a matter of fraud and as such the lawyers that handle martial fraud and hidden assets are knowledgeable enough to find out if one or the other party is committing such an infraction.
 A forensic accountant is trained to find where hidden assets can be obscured through various methods of financial reports and hidden bank accounts.
 They look at records such as:

 Understandably, hiring both a forensic accountant and a divorce lawyer can seem an extreme financial measure, although it can pay off in the end when there is a considerably large amount of property considered in the case.
-Moreover, when individuals are identified as acting in a fraudulent manner, the courts, see fit to imbue harsher penalties than would normally take place had they been forthcoming and honest to begin with.
+Moreover, when individuals are identified as acting in a fraudulent manner, the courts often see fit to imbue harsher penalties than would normally take place had they been forthcoming and honest, to begin with.

 Contact Us for More Details

 For a free consultation with an AGB family lawyer to talk about protecting your rights and understanding your obligations in the event of a divorce, call us today in Ottawa or email us.
 Want to talk right now?
 A representative is available for a live chat.